DigitalGdn/Knowbot/README.md

 - JavaScript is case-sensitive! `buttonTextColor` (correct) is different from `buttontextcolor` (incorrect).
 - Make sure your CDN links for knowbot.css and knowbot.js are correct.

-## Adding buttons to launch Knowbot
+## Ways users can launch Knowbot

-You can use one or both of the following methods.
+You can use one or both of the following methods:

 ### 1. Floating button (automatic/default)